 In the Industrial District, land, buildings, and other structures shall be used only for one or more of the uses specified in the table below.
-Uses denoted by a "P" are permitted by right, "P" as permitted uses with use standards as described in Article 5, Division 4, "A" as accessory to a principal use, and "SLU" are considered special land uses and may be approved by the Planning Commission subject to the applicable general and specific standards in Article 5, Division 3: Special Land Uses.
+Uses denoted by a "P" are permitted by right, "P\" as permitted uses with use standards, "A" as accessory to a principal use, and "SLU" are considered special land uses and may be approved by the Planning Commission subject to the applicable general and specific standards in Article 5, Division 3: Special Land Uses.
 Additional applicable use standards are listed in the column at right.